Zhong-Lab-UCSD/HiFislides/README.md

 # Workflow

 Note that here we use dummy codes just to provide and overview of the main steps of the workflow.
+More information can be found [here](https://docs.google.com/document/d/1MvXPgTVzzeAEnmRXDRuaJMY-U_ENorQMPzqpLVOJWA0/edit#).

 ## 1. Deduplication of spatial barcodes (L1R1)
 ```